 The first thing, to begin with, is the MTB type.
 There are 2 basic types of mountain bikes – hardtail and full suspension.

 - A hardtail mountain bike is a bike without a rear suspension.
-It only has a front suspension (suspended fork).
+It only has a front suspension (suspension fork).
 Mostly, these are cross-country mountain bikes, but there are also hardtail enduro, hardtail trail, or hardtail fat bikes.
 These types differ in geometry, front suspension travel, wheelbase, and other features (more about them below).

 The table below shows benefits and disadvantages of hardtail and full-suspension mountain bikes.